-Through dynamic footage and compelling interviews, The Boys Who Said NO! tells for the first time the story and impact of the unprecedented, youth-led draft resistance movement during the war in Vietnam.
+Directed by Oscar-nominated filmmaker Judith Ehrlich, The Boys Who Said NO! tells for the first time the inspiring story and impact of the draft resistance movement.

 REVIEWS